FloridaPlayers/Documents/Constitution.md

 ## Article VI — Officers

 The Officers of Florida Players are the members of the Executive Board.
 Term of office for each position may last no longer than one (1) year with possibility of reelection.
-These officers shall be announced and honored at both the UF SOTD convocation and Florida Player’s annual banquet.
-They will officially be installed at the close of the mandatory Transition Meeting.
-The Transition Meeting will consist of break–out sessions in which the old board member will conference with the new board member and hand over a working handbook for the position.
+These officers shall be announced and honored at both the University of Florida School of Theatre and Dance convocation and Florida Players' annual banquet.
+They will officially take office at the close of the mandatory Transition Meeting.
+The Transition Meeting will consist of break–out sessions in which the outgoing board members will conference with their respective incoming board members and hand over working handbooks for the positions.
 This meeting will also include an open forum between the old board and new board to allow for questions and discussion.
-At this meeting, all incoming and returning board members will sign his or her Rights and Responsibilities Contract.
-The old secretary will close the meeting at which time their terms of office will commence.
-All positions are elected by the voting membership with the exception of Assistant Webmaster and Director of Publicity, which are appointed.
+At this meeting, all incoming and returning board members will sign their Rights and Responsibilities Contract(s).
+The outgoing Secretary will close the meeting at which time the new board members' terms of office will commence.
+All positions are elected by the voting membership unless specified in their respective sections within this article.

-### Section 1 — President/ Artistic Director
+### Section 1 — President / Artistic Director

+The office of Artistic Director shall be equivalent to the office of President as per Student Government regulations.
+The office shall be referred to only as Artistic Director.
+The responsibilities of the Artistic Director shall be the following:

 1. To preside over all Florida Players meetings and conduct or delegate all Florida Players business.
 2. To serve as ex-officio of all Florida Players committees.
 3. To serve as chair of the Executive Board.
-4. To call special meetings of the Florida Players general body of the Executive Board when he or she deems such action necessary.
+4. To call special meetings of the Florida Players general body or the Executive Board when he or she deems such action necessary.
 5. To conduct meetings in accordance with Roberts Rules of Order if she or he deems necessary.
 The necessity of Roberts Rules of Order will be determined at the final executive board meeting previous to the general body meeting.
 Roberts Rules of Order can be found at http://www.robertsrules.com/
-6. To have Co-sign authority with the Director of Finance on all Student Acquisition Requests (SARs).
+6. To have co-sign authority with the Director of Finance on all Student Acquisition Requests (SARs).
-7. To coordinate all master classes sponsored by the organization.
+7. To coordinate, in conjunction with the Assistant Artistic Director, all master classes sponsored by the organization.
-8. To serve as liaison to the University of Florida’s School of Theater and Dance as a whole on behalf of Florida Players.
+8. To serve as liaison to the University of Florida’s School of Theatre and Dance as a whole on behalf of Florida Players.
-9. To report on the state of Florida Players to the University of Florida’s School of Theater and Dance at the University of Florida’s School of Theater and Dance Faculty meeting a least once each semester.
+9. To report on the state of Florida Players to the University of Florida’s School of Theatre and Dance at a personal meeting with the Director and Production Manager of the School of Theatre and Dance.
-10. With the assistant artistic director, to arrange for private meetings with each officer on the executive committee to discuss performance and any personal disputes twice a semester, once halfway through the fall/spring semester and once at the end of the fall/spring semester.
+10. To arrange, with the Assistant Artistic Director, for private meetings with each officer on the Executive Board to discuss performance and any personal disputes twice a semester, once halfway through the fall/spring semester and once at the end of the fall/spring semester.
 11. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.
-12. To arrange regularly scheduled board meetings and to attend every arranged board meeting.
+12. To arrange regularly scheduled Executive Board meetings and to attend every arranged Executive Board meeting.
-13. To sit in at auditions, callbacks and the casting meeting and to give input at these events if solicited.
+13. To sit in at auditions, callbacks, and the casting meeting and to give input at these events if solicited.
-14. The artistic director holds the right to sit in on any meeting as long as they have given the appropriate person 24-hour notice.
+14. The Artistic Director holds the right to sit in on any meeting or rehearsal as long as he/she has given the appropriate person 24-hour notice.
-15. To plan and produce one workshop with assistance from the assistant artistic director.
+15. To plan and produce one workshop with assistance from the Assistant Artistic Director.

-### Section 2 — Vice President/ Assistant Artistic Director
+### Section 2 — Vice President / Assistant Artistic Director

 The office of Assistant Artistic Director shall be equivalent to the office of Vice President as per Student Government regulations.
 The office shall be referred to only as Assistant Artistic Director.
 The responsibilities of the Assistant Artistic Director shall be the following: